SadieDragon/TPR-Hints-Tool/log.md

     - ``hints/utils/parse_log.py`` only needs it to update the title now
     - ``hints/tabs/spoiler_log.py`` only needs it for ``parse_log``

+- Update ``hints/tabs/shopping/shopping.py`` to not have an extra subframe.
+    - I do not think this is needed, though I may well be very wrong, we shall see.
+    - It was here to make checking for the checklist easier, but I want to more loosely code instead of hardcoding myself into a box

 ***Saving***

 - It is in its own folder "saving" so I can brute force a prototype and fix it later.